Pestiños (sweet fried pastries) // Easter food

 A pinch of salt

-Sunflower oil, or any other neutral veggie oil that’s safe for deep frying
+Sunflower oil or neutral veggie oil for deep frying

 - METHOD

-4. Continue kneading for 15 minutes, form dough into a ball, and cover with a damp cloth.
+3. Continue kneading for 15 minutes, form dough into a ball, and cover with a damp cloth.
+Rest for 30 mins to 1 hour.

-6. Make small portions, take a teaspoon of dough, and roll it thin into a long shape.
-Fold in the two long sides and stick them together to make an envelope-like shape.
+4. Make small portions of dough, Roll them out, and cut them into thin long shapes.
+Fold in the two long sides and stick them together to make an envelope-like shape (optional).

-9. Remove and place them onto kitchen paper to drain the excess oil.
+5. Fry until golden (approx. 2-3 minutes) in a deep-frying pan on medium-high heat.
+Remove and place onto kitchen paper to drain the excess oil.

 📗 The “Pestiño” dates back to the 16th century, mentioned in the book “La Lozana Andaluza” written in 1528.
 “Pestiños” shares many similarities to “chebakia”, a Maghrebi pastry made of strips of dough rolled to resemble a rose, deep-fried until golden, then coated with a syrup made of honey and orange blossom water and sprinkled with sesame.